-- Sketch the back ground for the development; - Introduce the structure of the EMP, particularly in terms of the contractual application of the environmental specifications; - Highlight the salient features of the EMP; - Detail the roles of the various parties with respect to the implementation and monitoring of the EMP; - Clarify and streamline the implementation of the EMP; - Define requirements and procedures for monitoring; - Outline procedures for proactive environmental management and environmental control, in the event of pollution or similar incidents; and - Provide stakeholders the opportunity to comment on the proposed mitigation measures for the identified environmental impacts.
+- Sketch the background for the development; - Introduce the structure of the EMP, particularly in terms of the contractual application of the environmental specifications; - Highlight the salient features of the EMP; - Detail the roles of the various parties with respect to the implementation and monitoring of the EMP; - Clarify and streamline the implementation of the EMP; - Define requirements and procedures for monitoring; - Outline procedures for proactive environmental management and environmental control, in the event of pollution or similar incidents; and - Ensure compliance with the conditions stipulated in the Environmental Authorisation (23 April 2010) and provide additional mitigation measures in adherence to the response to the appeal (28 May 2010) as well as the appeal decision from the minister, dated 24 October 2010.

-It should be noted that this EMP is part of the EIA process being undertaken for the Kusile Rail Project, and should be read in conjunction with the Final Environmental Impact Report and all associated appendices.
+It should be noted that this EMP is part of the EIA process being undertaken for the Kusile Rail Project (ref # 12/12/20/1488), and should be read in conjunction with the Final Environmental Impact Report, the Environmental Authorisation and all associated appendices.